jshmllr/jshmllr.github.io/content/posts/2020-12-04-portfolio-04/index.md

 ---
-title: Portfolio - Explainers
+title: Explainers, a portfolio piece on failure.
 author: Josh Miller
 date: 2020-12-04
 hero: ./images/hero.jpg
-excerpt: On failure and the framework that once was.
+excerpt: A visual storytelling framework that once was.
+slug: explainers-portfolio-product-prototyping-ux-design
 ---

+The current solution for visual explainers in the newsroom consisted of  custom developed off-platform embeds

-## How might we build a more visual platform that showcases our network wide photojournalism for the USA TODAY Network?
+## How might we create a high-impact visual storytelling format that supports our journalism for the USA TODAY Network?

+Explainers are a high-impact visual storytelling format that's independent from traditional stories or galleries.
+It's a standalone, web-based experience that works best with great visuals and short, punchy text.

 Product Design, Interaction Design, Prototyping

-- Goals: Facilitate meaningful relationships in Medium’s ecosystem.
-Realign retention.
-- Team: Multiple small product teams
+- Goals: Provide a solution for the newsrooms to generate high-impact visual stories, enrich the reading experience, retention efforts by measuring recirculation and depth of engagement
+- Team: Storytelling Studio, USA Today Journalists, USA Today Graphics
-- Role: Product Designer, Design Prototyper – one of three designers.
+- Role: Product Designer, Design Prototyper – one of two designers.
-- Areas of focus: Concepting for home, Group navigation, Alerts tab and You tab
+- Areas of focus: Visual design, prototyping, user testing, back-end visual cms authoring design

 ## Background